Automattic/woocommerce-payments/tests/e2e-pw/README.md

 **What is the best way to target elements in the page?**

-Prefer the use of [user-facing attribute locators or test-ids](https://playwright.dev/docs/locators#locating-elements) to target elements in the page.
+Prefer the use of [user-facing attribute or test-id locators](https://playwright.dev/docs/locators#locating-elements) to target elements in the page.
 This will make the tests more resilient to changes to implementation details, such as class names.

 ```ts
 // Prefer locating by role, label, text, or test id when possible.
 See https://playwright.dev/docs/locators